Viral-Ahir/Pixelate/USEME.md

 ## Usage of the Image Processing Application

+Clone the code into your machines to use it.

 ### --- Compilation ---

 Before running the program, you need to compile all the Java files in your project, including the